-The Company's investment objective is to provide its shareholders with regular dividends, at levels that are sustainable, whilst preserving the capital value of its investment portfolio, utilising the investment skills of the Investment Manager to pursue its investment objective, the Company invests mainly in floating rate senior secured loans issued in U.S. Dollars, Sterling and Euros by primarily North American and European Union corporations, partnerships and other business issuers.
+The Company's investment objective is to provide its shareholders with regular dividends, at levels that are sustainable, whilst preserving the capital value of its investment portfolio, utilising the investment skills of the Investment Manager to pursue its investment objective.
+The Company invests mainly in floating rate senior secured loans issued in U.S. Dollars, Sterling and Euros by primarily North American and European Union corporations, partnerships and other business issuers.
 These loans will at the time of investment often be non-investment grade.
 The Company considers debt instruments to be non-investment grade if, at the time of investment, they are rated below the four highest categories (AAA, AA, A and BAA) by at least two independent credit rating agencies or, if unrated, are deemed by the Investment Manager to be of comparable quality.

 For the purposes of efficient portfolio management, the Company has established a wholly-owned Luxembourg incorporated subsidiary, NB Global Floating Rate Income Fund (Lux) 1 S.à.r.l. which in turn holds a wholly-owned subsidiary, NB Global Floating Rate Income Fund (Lux) 2 S.à.r.l.
 All references to the Company in this document refer to the Company and its wholly owned Luxembourg subsidiaries.
 The directors of these companies are unrelated to the Directors of the Company.
+A representative of the Investment Manager was appointed as a director of NB Global Floating Rate Income Fund (Lux) 1 S.à.r.l. and NB Global Floating Rate Income Fund (Lux) 2 S.à.r.l. in January 2018.

-The Company's share capital is denominated in Pound Sterling and U.S. Dollars and consists of U.S. Dollar Ordinary Shares and Sterling Ordinary Shares as at 31 December 2016.
+The Company's share capital is denominated in Pound Sterling and U.S. Dollars and consists of Pound Sterling Ordinary Shares and U.S. Dollar Ordinary Shares as at 31 December 2017.